Desborough Island: Uses

 The island is almost uninhabited: mainly open space, playing fields and water treatment facilities.
 The island has access over two bridges from Walton Lane; the upper bridge connects a green-buffer part of Weybridge, the other into a similar area of Walton-on-Thames.
 The parish boundaries are medieval.
 It covers 112 ha of which 14 ha is open space.
 It is a site of nature conservation importance and is looked after by Elmbridge’s commons management team.
 The island contains the Walton Water Treatment Works, owned by Affinity Water, and has some sporting facilities.
 Other parts of its land are owned by the EA, Surrey County and Elmbridge Borough councils.
 Pleasure boats operate from Walton, making a trip round the island.

 The late 2000s decade saw paths re-laid, seating added and hedges relaid to improve plant diversity and provide animal habitats.

 In film, fiction and the media

-The island and surrounding river stood in for the banks of the Mississippi in the 1983 video by Culture Club of its song "Karma Chameleon".
+The island and the surrounding river stood in for the banks of the Mississippi in the music video for "Karma Chameleon" by Culture Club in 1983.